Monogamy of Measurement Induced Non-Locality: OVERVIEW ON MIN

 \section{OVERVIEW ON MIN}

-Consider $\rho$ be any bipartite state shared between two parties A and B. Then MIN (denoted by $N(\rho)$) is defined by,
+Let $\rho$ be any bipartite state shared between two parties A and B. Then MIN (denoted by $N(\rho)$) is defined as\cite{luo},

-where maximum is over all Von Neumann measurements $\{\Pi^{A}\}$ which do not disturb $\rho_{A},$ the local density matrix of A, i.e., $\Sigma_{k}\Pi_{k}^{A}\rho_{A}\Pi_{k}^{A}=\rho_{A}$ and $\|.\|$ is taken as Hilbert Schmidt norm (i.e. $\parallel X \parallel=[Tr(X^{\dag}X)]^{\frac{1}{2}}$).
+where maximum is over all von Neumann measurements $\Pi^{A}$ which do not disturb $\rho_{A},$ the local density matrix of A, i.e., $\Sigma_{k}\Pi_{k}^{A}\rho_{A}\Pi_{k}^{A}=\rho_{A}$ and $\|.\|$ is taken as the Hilbert Schmidt norm (i.e. $\parallel X \parallel=[Tr(X^{\dag}X)]^{\frac{1}{2}}$).
 It is in some sense, dual to that of geometric measure of discord.
 Physically, MIN quantifies the global effect caused by locally invariant measurements.
-MIN has application in general dense coding, quantum state steering etc. MIN vanishes for product state and remains positive for entangled states.
+MIN has applications in general dense coding, quantum state steering etc. MIN vanishes for product state and remains positive for entangled states.
 For pure states MIN reduces to linear entropy like geometric discord\cite{dakic}.
-Explicit formula of MIN for $ 2 \otimes{n} $ system, $ m \otimes{n} $ (if $\rho_{A}$ is non-degenerate) system and an explicit upper bound for $ m \otimes{n} $ system were obtained by Luo, Fu in \cite{luo}.
-Later Mirafzali \textit{et.al.} \cite{mirafzali} formulate a way to reduce the problem of degeneracy in $ m \otimes{n} $ system and evaluate it for $ 3 \otimes{n} $ dimensional system.
-MIN is invariant under local unitary, i.e., in true sense, it is a non-local correlation measure.
+Explicit formula of MIN for $ 2 \otimes{n} $ system, $ m \otimes{n} $ (if $\rho_{A}$ is non-degenerate) system and an explicit upper bound for $ m \otimes{n} $ system were obtained by Luo and Fu in \cite{luo}.
+Later Mirafzali \textit{et.al.} \cite{mirafzali} formulate a way to reduce the problem of degeneracy in $ m \otimes{n} $ system and evaluate it for $ 3 \otimes{n} $ dimensional systems.
+MIN is invariant under local unitary, i.e., in true sense, it is a nonlocal correlation measure.
 The set of all zero MIN states is non-convex.
-Guo, Hou \cite{guo} derived the conditions for the nullity of MIN.
-They have found that set of states with zero MIN is a proper subset of the set of all classical quantum states, i.e., zero discord states.
-MIN for classical quantum state vanishes if each eigen-subspace of $\rho_{A}$ is one dimensional.
-It therefore reveals that non-commutativity is the cause of these kind of non-locality in quantum states.
-Recently, in \cite{xi}, MIN have been quantified in terms of relative entropy to give it another physical interpretation.
-However, in our work we have used the older definition of MIN.
+Guo and Hou \cite{guo} derived the conditions for the nullity of MIN.
+They have found the set of states with zero MIN is a proper subset of the set of all classical-quantum states, i.e., zero discord states.
+MIN for classical-quantum states vanishes if each eigen-subspace of $\rho_{A}$ is one dimensional.
+It therefore reveals that non-commutativity is the cause of this kind of nonlocality in quantum states.
+Recently, in \cite{xi}, MIN has been quantified in terms of relative entropy to give it another physical interpretation.
+However, in our work we have used the original definition of MIN.